 - Exemplary modules are examples of real student ILSs, with a section dedicated to teachers at each phase, explaining the rationale behind the pedagogical and technical design of the ILS, as well as additional phase hints.

 The table below provides an overview of the offered Go-Lab online training modules.
+Click on the titles to access the modules.

 |Module ID||Module Title||Module Type|